Occitan Valleys: Communities with clear Occitan presence before the 482/99 Act

-Communities whose patois community is extinct
+Communities whose Occitan community is extinct

 In these communities, apart from Italian, the most widely spoken language is Piedmontese.
 In the past, in the lower Val Chisone, Waldensian communities were the major part of the population.
 Chisone, Pellice and Germanasca Valleys were referred as "Waldensian Valleys" and the local Provençal speech was called "Waldesian language", and it was opposed to the language of the Catholic population which was Piedmontese.
 The Lower Chisone Valley in the 20th century had a rapid industrial growth, and since then the Waldensian was replaced by Piedmontese in the most bustled villages.
 In Oncino and Crissolo the local patois disappeared after a dramatic depopulation.

 Communities claimed to be Occitan since the 482/99 Act

 These are the communities which are referred as "Occitan" in the text of the 482/99 Act, and by the agency of linguistic safeguard Chambra d'Oc, even if there was no previous source which supported this appellation.
 All these villages and towns lack the historical rootedness of the linguistic minority, because no linguist noticed any Occitan presence before the law.

 In these cases the Provençal translation of the place name doesn't exist, or it's an exonym used by the patoisants of the upper valleys to indicate the lower valley settlements, or it is the transliteration in Occitan orthography of the Piedmontese/Ligurian toponym.